TheRyjo/theryjo.github.io/posts/3-fingermap.md

 <img src="/images/3-fingermap/monkeytype-home.png"  width="600" alt="todo" style="">

-I've been a huge fan of Monkeytype for typing practice, with my highest speeds to date being 135wpm over 15 seconds and 117wpm over 60 seconds (100% accuracy).
+I've been a big fan of Monkeytype for my typing practice, with highest speeds to date being 135wpm over 15 seconds and 117wpm over 60 seconds (100% accuracy).
 When I saw that Monkeytype is <u>[open-source on Github](https://github.com/monkeytypegame)</u>, I saw a perfect opportunity to contribute.

 In particular, I observed that the subproject <u>[Fingermap](https://github.com/monkeytypegame/monkeytype-fingermap)</u>, a keyboard finger map editor, exhibited multiple issues I would happily take on, including: